MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

   In PowerShell 7, a new runspace is created for each loop iteration to ensure maximum isolation.
   This can be a large performance and resource hit if the work you are doing is small compared to creating new runspaces or if there are a lot of iterations performing significant work.
 As of PowerShell 7.1, runspaces from a runspace pool are reused by default.
-The runspace size is specified by the **ThrottleLimit** parameter.
+The runspace pool size is specified by the **ThrottleLimit** parameter.
 The default runspace pool size is 5.
 You can still create a new runspace for each iteration using the **UseNewRunspace** switch.